- Get the shoe out of the way so you can enjoy improved foot proprioception (the ability to sense stimuli, in this case

 The irony of this review has not escaped us.
 What on earth is a so-called "barefoot" shoe?
 Isn't that a contradiction?
 We prefer to call them minimalist shoes, but the idea is the same: get the shoe out of the way so you can enjoy improved foot proprioception (the ability to sense stimuli), rebuild lower leg strength, and improve overall running gait and posture — that is, if you build up to it slowly and carefully.
 The catch is that this may best be done actually barefoot, and requires a whole lot of self-awareness and monitoring and attention to ensure it goes well (see the next section for a primer on how to transition while minimizing your risk for injury).
-These shoes may just be a way to reduce losses to foot proprioception, strength, and movement patterns when you are forced to wear shoes (due to inclement weather, terrain, etc).
+These shoes may just be a way to reduce losses to foot proprioception, strength, and movement patterns when you are forced to wear shoes (due to inclement weather, terrain, working in an office, etc.).
 Listen carefully to your body while research continues to investigate this interesting subject, and consider hiring a running coach to help you improve your gait and running economy.

 It is important to note that shoe manufacturers are not claiming that their barefoot/minimal shoes will increase your stability.
 A lot of research would need to be done to claim that.
 It is for this reason that many experts strongly recommend starting from scratch and going fully barefoot, slowly and carefully, and then using these minimal shoes as a tool for the times you can't run completely unshod.

 Design Characteristics of a Minimalist Shoe

 First, some definitions: Just what are the attributes of a shoe that make it so minimal it's almost like running barefoot?
 The first attribute seems obvious: a very thin sole.
 The sole should be less than a centimeter (10mm) thick.